Fraud Blocker

 If you’re injured and someone else is responsible, what steps should you take to protect your rights?

-In my thirty years of practicing law, I have learned that you almost always will face problems dealing with the other side, or their insurance company in asserting a personal injury claim.
+In my nearly 50 years of practicing law, I have learned that you almost always will face problems dealing with the other side, or their insurance company in asserting a personal injury claim.
 In an ideal world, you would accumulate your economic damage information, determine the value of your non-economic (pain and suffering) loss, make a claim for the total amount against the other party’s insurance company, and settle the case promptly.
 In real life, it is never that simple.

 In real life, you are certain to face one or more of the following obstacles and problems from the person or persons responsible for causing your injuries, and from their insurance company and lawyers: